 Mr. Smith's mission for his class is for all of his students to grow academically, socially, and emotionally.

-Mrs. Spinder truly loves being a secretary for Lincoln School.
+Mrs. Spinder truly loves being an administrative assistant for Lincoln School.
 Everyone is so encouraging and helpful.
 She cannot think of anywhere else that she would rather be than here with the staff and students!
 The children of this school are so very special to her.
 She loves seeing the smiles on their faces as they walk down the hall.
 It is truly a pleasure to listen to what they have to say when we are just chatting.

 Mrs. Spinder's family has been a part of the Lincoln Lions since 1992 when her children first started school here.
 She and her husband, John, have 3 great kids who have made that walk across the street to school over the years.
 Having been in the halls of Lincoln since her first child was in kindergarten(1992) she has stayed here longer than any of her children!
 Her son, Elliott attends Knox College in Galesburg.
 Her daughters are both out of college and enjoying life in their own ways.
 In her free time she enjoys reading mystery novels and playing with her cats.
 Her newest pasttime(don't laugh) is showing purebred Maine Coon Cats at cat shows throughout the midwest region.
 She truly enjoys the whole process of showing her furry friends.